Canine Head MRI Atlases

 About this web site:

-Canine Head MRI Atlases present orthogonal views of a cadaver Beagle Head (Cranium) obtained by Magnetic Resonance Imaging.
-The three Atlases present T2-weighted MRI images in transverse, sagittal, and dorsal planes of view.
+Canine Head MRI Atlases present views of a cadaver Beagle Head (Cranium) obtained by Magnetic Resonance Imaging.
+The three Atlases present images, respectively, in transverse, sagittal, and dorsal planes of view.

 Click an above option to view a particular Atlas (or click Material & Methods for more information).
 Within an Atlas, navigation buttons are provided to cycle through the images.
 A toggle button is available to show/hide labels per image.